Hunted-Labs/depsdiver-action/README.md

 - 🔒 Integrates with HLTI API to fetch threat intelligence data for GitHub packages hello

 ## Usage
-- ✨ Displays a summary in the GitHub Actions UI
+- ✨ Displays a summary in the GitHub Actions UI hello
 - 🔒 Integrates with HLTI API to fetch threat intelligence data for GitHub packages

 ## Usage